600 free credits after installing the plugin on your WordPress site. No credit card required.

 Best fit

 Not for everyone.
-Very good for the teams that already publish seriously on WordPress.
+Right for teams that already publish seriously on WordPress.

 WPVoicer fits best when article publishing is already a consistent habit and audio should become an integrated extension of that habit.